crowdsourcing-class/crowdsourcing-class.github.io/IPython_install_guide.md

 [python download instructions]:https://www.python.org/downloads/
 [pip download link]:https://pip.pypa.io/en/stable/installing/

 ###3.
+Virtual Environments

+You can use pip to install a very useful Python tool called [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+It is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+(It also solves a problem created by the latest version of Mac OS X "El Capitan", which doesn't let users install anything in the Python directory, even using the `sudo` command).
+To install virtual environments run this command once:

+`sudo pip install virtualenv`

+To create a new virtual environment, give the environment a name like `nets213` and run the command (you only need to do this once):

+`cd ~/`
+`virtualenv nets213`

+Note that it will install it in a specific directory, so whenever you want to activate it, be sure to go back to that directory.
+To activate your virtual environment run this command:

+`cd ~/`
+`source nets213/bin/activate`

+You will then see that the prompt on your Terminal window is prefixed with *(nets213)*.
+That shows you that you're in the nets213 virtual environment.

+###3.
 Installing IPython Notebooks

 You're in the home stretch of IPython Notebook set-up!
-Now you can return to your command line and run `$ pip install ipython[notebook]`.
+Now you can return to your command line and run `(nets213) $ pip install ipython[notebook]`.
+That will install ipython notebook and its dependencies in your nets213 virtual environment.

+#####4.
+Finally:

+Type `ipython notebook` to launch a new browser tab that acts as a server for your notebooks.
+Here, on the dashboard, you can create new notebooks and modify existing notebooks and Python scripts.

+You're all set!

 #####Debugging Tips:

-* If you are running OS X verion 10.11 "El Capitan" then the operating system may be blocking you from installing anything into `/System/Library/Frameworks/Python.framework/Versions/2.7/shar` even with the sudo command.
-Instead try running these steps:
-1. sudo pip install virtualenv
-2. cd ~/
-3. virtualenv nets213
-4. source nets213/bin/activate
-5. pip install ipython[notebook]
-6. ipython notebook
-This creates a virtual environment that has IPython Notebook.
-To return to the virtual environment in the future, just type
-1. cd ~/
-2. source nets213/bin/activate

 * You may need to give pip extra permissions to get IPython installed, so if you see any error messages or exceptions mentioning permissions or installation failing, run `$ sudo pip install ipython[notebook]`.
 When you are successful, you'll see some packages download and the command line wait for your next input.